 - Chapters will be held accountable for the conduct of their individual members (and residents and guests), and will be expected to take disciplinary actions against those members who violate the rules and expectations of their chapter, the University, and the community.

-Violations of chapter rules (e.g. missing a meeting) will be dealt with internally and need not be reported to the Department of Campus Life or the Greek Judicial Board.
+Violations of chapter rules (e.g. missing a meeting) will be dealt with internally and need not be reported to the Office of Fraternity & Sorority Life.
 All allegations of recruitment violations will be heard by the IFC, Panhellenic, or National Pan-Hellenic judicial boards.
-Generally, matters between fraternities and sororities will either be settled by the groups themselves or their respective councils.
-Matters that involve chapter violations of University regulations, this Relationship Statement or local, state or federal laws will be heard by the Greek Judicial Board.
+Matters that involve chapter violations of University regulations, this Relationship Statement or local, state or federal laws will be heard by the Office of Fraternity & Sorority Life.

 Upon notice and hearing, the President of the University may review at any time the recognition of any student organization, or any decision or disciplinary charges against any student organization, and make whatever final disposition of the matter he or she deems necessary for the best interest of the University.

 - Chapters must recognize that Milledgeville is a residential community and individual members who reside off campus must be considerate of their neighbors and other residents of the community.
-Conduct that is offensive to neighbors and passers-by reflects poorly on all the Greek letter organizations and on the University as a whole.
-Chapters will be accountable for conduct of their individual members, residents and guests that results in complaints from other members of the community, including but not limited to:
+Conduct offensive to neighbors and passers-by reflects poorly on all the fraternal organizations and on the University as a whole.
+Chapters will be accountable for conduct of their individual members, residents, and guests that result in complaints from other members of the community, including but not limited to:

 - disorderly or disruptive conduct or excessive noise